 Our challenge, to be met in this plan, is to make this whole greater than the sum of its parts.
 When we are successful at doing so, students around the globe will see the university in particular as a place to develop the knowledge and skills they need to thrive in a future defined by constant change.
 Faculty will view the university as a place that creates unmatched possibilities for collaboration, discovery, and impact.
 Staff will find inspiration in the opportunity to create solutions—systems, practices, physical spaces—that reflect the university’s ambition.
 Our diverse communities will engage with and find inspiration in everything we do.
 We will take our place among the world’s top institutions of higher learning.

-And in the process we will be the university the world needs.
+And in the process we will be what the world needs.
 I invite all of us to join together in reaching that aspiration.

 Peter Stoicheff